 But they were on good behavior so she capped it, offering him a smarting pinch on the cheek and a singsong, “That’s what I like to hear.”
 Yeah, that was his girl.

-At this point, Miss Bates figures you’re either going to love this, or hate it.
+At this point, Miss Bates figures you’re either going to love, or hate this.
 Miss Bates loved it.

-How long can Kelly keep this up?, thought Miss B.: this clever, malicious tension has to give way.
-It does, with Miss B’s favourite Jase-Emily squabble, when they are, once again, paired up at their mutual friends’ wedding as best man and maid of honour, thanks to their respective ginormous heights:
+How long can Kelly keep this up?, thought Miss B: clever, malicious tension has to give way.
+It does, with Miss B’s favourite Jase-Emily squabble, when they’re again paired at their mutual friends’ wedding as best man and maid of honour, thanks to their respective heights: